pub type BoxError = Box<dyn Error + Send + Sync>;Expand description

 A: Allocator,

-This doesn’t actually allocate if T
+This doesn’t actually allocate if T is zero-sized.

 §Examples